nomensa/jquery.hide-show/README.md

 Default: 'before'

-Description: Method that is used to insert the trigger button into the location, options are `'after'`, `'append'`, `'before'` and `'prepend'`
+Description: Method that is used to insert the trigger button into the location, options are `'after'`, `'append'`, `'before'` and `'prepend'`.
+Only to be used with the insertTriggerLocation option.

 ### insertTriggerLocation